 The law does recognize, however, several exceptions to “at-will” employment.
 Employers cannot fire employees for reasons that are illegal.
-If you have questions, or if you believe you have been terminated illegally by your employer, it is important to speak with an attorney as soon as possible.
-The Law Office of William M. Julien, P.A., in Boynton Beach, has the experience that your case needs, and we provide the personalized attention and advocacy you deserve.
+If you have questions or if you believe you have been terminated illegally by your employer, it is important to speak with an attorney as soon as possible.
+Our lawyers at the Law Office of William M. Julien, P.A., in Boynton Beach, have the experience and knowledge that your case needs, and we provide the personalized attention and advocacy you deserve.

 There are three main circumstances where “at-will” employment does not apply: